learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 [TODO: pict]

-You can configure the application in either modes, by changing the values in your `application.yaml`.
+You can configure the application in either mode, by changing the values in your `application.yaml`.

-## Taking the application for a spin
+## Dry-run the store

-By default the application starts as a frontend and worker.
+By default, the application starts as a frontend and worker.

-You can run the application and as long as you have a Redis instance running locally you should be able to buy lottery tickets and having those processed by the system.
+You can run the application and, as long as you have a Redis instance running locally, you should be able to buy items and having those processed by the system.

 [TODO: gif]

-If you inspect the logs you should see the worker process pending messages from the queue.
+If you inspect the logs, you should see the worker processing items.

-Good news!
+[TODO: gif]

 It worked!